pohrselvan/Automathon-2024/README.md

 Additionally, for the last two coding questions:

-For the 6th question, I have attached the "training-vs-inference" Jupyter notebook file.
-For the 7th question, I have attached the "traffic-signal(2)" Jupyter notebook file.
+For the 6th question, I have attached the "training-vs-inference" Jupyter notebook file./br For the 7th question, I have attached the "traffic-signal(2)" Jupyter notebook file.